 AHCP 5302 Consumer Dimensions of Healthcare (3:3:0) This course examines the influence of social-economic factors such as age, gender, ethnicity, race, and financial status on healthcare delivery.
 The focus is to provide the practicing clinician with a more effective background to facilitate a culturally competent approach to healthcare.
 Topics include organizational culture, customeroriented service, contemporary demographic trends, and their implication for effective clinical practice.
+No textbook is required.

 AHCP 5303 Research Methods (3:3:0) This course provides the basic statistical and methodological principles underlying clinical and theoretical research, research design, and techniques for conducting appropriate literature reviews.
 Students will critically evaluate measurement systems, interpretations of findings, and methodologies applied within the literature.
+ISBN: 978-0-07-159034-1